felipecopello/aizon-tech-task/README.md

 1) Clone repository
 2) npm init -y
 3) npm install cypress
-4) npx cypress run --spec "cypress/e2e/**/*.feature"
+4) npx cypress open and select the specs to run

-Other option is running them from cypress UI npx cypress open
+Other option is running them from console using command: npx cypress run --spec "cypress/e2e/**/*.feature"

 1) the tests are signUp.feature, cart.feature and placeOrder.feature
 2) The automated tests were built with a focus on clarity, validation, and efficiency.
 Each scenario followed the Given-When-Then structure for clear representation of user actions and outcomes.
 Test steps were designed for readability and easy maintenance, while covering both positive cases for comprehensive validation.